snabbco/snabb/README.md

 Not yet supporting the 64 bit file operations for 32 bit architectures (lseek64 etc).

 Constants should all be available, eg `L.SEEK_SET` etc. You can add to combine them.
-They are also available as strings, so "SEEK_SET" will be converted to S.SEEK_SET.
-You can miss off the "SEEK_" prefix, and they are not case sensitive, so you can just use `fd:lseek(offset, "set")` for more concise and readable use.
+They are also available as strings, so "SEEK\_SET" will be converted to S.SEEK\_SET.
+You can miss off the "SEEK\_" prefix, and they are not case sensitive, so you can just use `fd:lseek(offset, "set")` for more concise and readable use.
 If multiple flags are allowed, they can be comma separated for logical OR, such as `S.mmap(nil, size, "read", "private, anonymous", -1, 0)`.

 You do not need to use the numbered versions of functions, eg dup can do dup2 or dup3 by adding more arguments

-getcwd returns the result in a buffer if one is passed, or as a Lua string otherwise, ie if called with no parameters/
+getcwd returns the result in a buffer if one is passed, or as a Lua string otherwise, ie if called with no parameters.

 Standard convenience macros are also provided, eg S.major(dev) to extract a major number from a device number.

 bind does not require a length for the address type length, as it can work this out dynamically.

 `uname` returns a Lua table with the returned strings in it.
 Similarly `getdents` returns directory entries as a table.
-All functions that return multiple arguments return tables in general.
+However I am moving more to returning native ffi structures with metamethods as this is less overhead than converting to tables, so long as I can provide the same functionality.
+If you want a higher level interface you can add a wrapper.

 The test cases are good examples until I do better documentation!

 A few functions have arguments in a different order to make optional ones easier.
-This is a bit confusing, so avoid in general (always?)
+This is a bit confusing sometimes, so check the examples or source code.

 ### Issues